serge-m/serge-m.github.io/content/2013/10/fast-way-of-copying-byte-array-in-cc.md

 Slug: fast-way-of-copying-byte-array-in-cc
 Tags: c++,algorithm performance,video processing

-<div dir="ltr" style="text-align: left;" trbidi="on">I have the following code for copying several buffers from one object to another:
+I have the following code for copying several buffers from one object to another:

     ::::
     // Copy several buffers (images)